 For inactive data that might be useful in the future, you can also create policies on how to archive it or separate it from the active data.

-All the policies around the disposal method are part of the data cleaning stage.
+All policies around disposal are part of the data cleaning stage.

 Benefits of Data Lifecycle Management for Enterprises

-Increases the value of your data.
-Having quality data -- and ensuring its integrity -- makes data a much more valuable asset for your company.
+- Increasing the value of your data.
+Having quality data — and ensuring its integrity — makes data a much more valuable asset for your company.

-For data collection: Using web forms on relevant content.
+- For data collection: Use web forms on relevant content.

-For data storage: Placing inactive or internal data in cloud-based storage services.
+- For data storage: Place inactive or internal data in cloud-based storage services.

-For data maintenance: Using iPaaS tools like PieSync and Zapier for integration or synchronization.
+- For data maintenance: Use iPaaS tools or integration platforms.

-For data usage: Creating documentation to help stakeholders locate data.
+- For data usage: Create documentation to help stakeholders locate data.

-For data cleaning: Establishing a periodic process to delete unnecessary data.
+- For data cleaning: Establish a periodic process to delete unnecessary data.